Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Simons Foundation - 推荐/This Is the First Image Taken by NASA’s Perseverance Mars Rover Now the Hunt for Life Begins, MIT Technology Review.md

 ---
-title: This Is the First Image Taken by NASA’s Perseverance Mars Rover.
-Now the Hunt for Life Begins, MIT Technology Review
+title: 'This Is the First Image Taken by NASA’s Perseverance Mars Rover.
+Now the Hunt for Life Begins, MIT Technology Review'
 categories:
     - 新媒体
     - Simons Foundation - 推荐